NelloKudo/osu-winello/README.md

-osu-wine --changedir: Changes directory of the install according to the user osu-wine --devserver <server>: Runs osu on the specified devserver osu-wine --fixfolders: Reinstalls registry keys for native file manager in case they break osu-wine --gosumemory: Installs and runs gosumemory without any needed config!
+osu-wine --changedir: Changes directory of the install according to the user osu-wine --devserver <server>: Runs osu on the specified devserver osu-wine --fixfolders: Reinstalls registry keys for native file manager in case they break osu-wine --tosu: Installs and runs tosu without any needed config! osu-wine --gosumemory: Installs and runs gosumemory without any needed config!
 ```